-- 7.9.
-By the end of primary school, pupils will know: - 7.9.1.
-Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. - 7.9.2.
+7.9.1.Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.

+7.9.2.
 About menstrual wellbeing and key facts relating to the menstrual cycle.

-8. Health education per year group
+8. Health Education per year group